Dark matter from a complex scalar singlet: The role of dark CP and other discrete symmetries: Beyond minimal models

-These conditions are shown in Fig.~\ref{fig:DCP} in the $\left(a,b\right)$ plane.
-The restrictions translate latter to the symmetry breaking parameters in the general potential in Eqs.~(\ref{eq:complex-scalar-potential}--\ref{eq:complex-scalar-potential-V4}), which must be considered in addition to the theoretical constraints mentioned earlier in Sec.~\ref{subsec:minimal-models}.
-With these two sets of constraints and after exchanging one of the symmetry breaking terms by the DM mass, the remaining one is only allowed to be in a small part of the parameter space.
+These constraints are displayed in Fig.~\ref{fig:DCP} in the $\left(a,b\right)$ plane and, when expressed in terms of the explicit symmetry breaking parameters of the general potential in Eqs.~(\ref{eq:complex-scalar-potential}--\ref{eq:complex-scalar-potential-V4}), must be added to the theoretical constraints mentioned in Sec.~\ref{subsec:minimal-models}. \comment{This argument severely restricts the parameter space of models with two symmetry breaking terms.}

 As an illustrative example of the consequences of combining two \textit{minimal models}, in Fig.~\ref{fig:2breaking34} we plot the results in the planes $\left(\sa,\Delta\right)$ on the left and $\left(\vs,\Delta\right)$ on the right for having a suitable DM candidate when considering the cubic and quartic symmetry breaking terms, both alone and together.
 The results show that including both terms allows values of $m_{\rho}$ and $v_{s}$ in between the individual cases (\textit{minimal models}); that is the region covered by the gray dots in the figure.
 Analogous results were found when considering the other combinations of \textit{minimal models}.